blechschmidt/massdns/README.md

 names in the order of millions or even billions.
 Without special configuration, MassDNS is capable of resolving over 500,000 names per second using publicly available resolvers.

+## Major changes
 This version of MassDNS is currently experimental.
 In order to speed up the resolving process, the `ldns` dependency has been replaced by a custom stack-based DNS implementation (which currently only supports the text representation of the most common DNS records).
-Furthermore, epoll has been introduced in order to lighten CPU usage when operating with a low concurrency.
+Furthermore, epoll has been introduced in order to lighten CPU usage when operating with a low concurrency which may have broken compatibility with some platforms.
 In case of bugs, please create an issue and [switch to the more mature version 0.2](https://github.com/blechschmidt/massdns/tree/v0.2).

+Also note that the command line interface has changed slightly due to criticism of the output complexity.
+Additionally, the default value of the `-s` and `-i` parameters have been changed.
+The repository structure has been changed as well.

 ## Contributors
 * [Quirin Scheitle](https://github.com/quirins), [Technical University of Munich](https://www.net.in.tum.de/members/scheitle/)